photoprism/photoprism/README.md

 ## Upcoming Features and Improvements ##

 **Our vision is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.**
 The [roadmap](https://link.photoprism.app/roadmap) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.
 Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.

+You may request that new [features](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aidea), [improvements](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aimprovement), or other changes be added to the software.
+Our team will consider your requests, but is not obligated to implement the features, improvements, or other changes you request.

 Ideas endorsed by [silver, gold, and platinum sponsors](https://link.photoprism.app/sponsors) receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized on the [roadmap](https://link.photoprism.app/roadmap).

-We have a zero bug policy and do our best to help users when they need support or have other questions.
+Note that we have a zero bug policy and do our best to help users when they need support or have other questions.
 This comes at a price, as we can't give exact deadlines for new features.

 Having said that, funding really has the highest impact.
 So users can do their part and